Navnedia/JavaWordleClone/README.md

-# Java Wordle Clone
+# A Command Line Java Wordle Clone
-Building a Wordle Clone in Java
+This was mostly just for fun.